joaovicente/beautiful-jekyll/_posts/2018-02-12-event-driven-with-spring-rest-kafka-and-mongodb.md

 ## Enter Kafka

-In an Event Driven system, a command handler would handle a command (e.g. create-author) and if validation passes it would then issue a `author-created` event.
+In an Event Driven system, a command handler would handle a command (e.g. `CreateAuthor`) and if validated it would then issue a `author-created` event.
-The author-created event would then be published so that subscribers can consume it.
+The `AuthorCreated` event would then be published so that subscribers can consume it and do useful things with it.

 So, in the next step, after we get Kafka running, we are going to:
-1. Defining the `AuthorCreated` event (without validating the command because we're living dangerously)
+1. Define the `AuthorCreated` event (without validating the command because we're living dangerously)
 2. Publish the event to the `author-created` Kafka topic
 3. Consume `author-created` it back in the service (so we can then persist it in MongoDB)